idiotblin/battlejoker/README.md

   Choose from 3 different backgrounsd.

 - **Spectator Mode**

   If a 5th player join when the lobby is live, they can choose to wait and spectate the live game or leave.

 - **Upload and Download Puzzle**

-    PLayers can save the current state of the puzzle and start a new game with that puzzle
+  PLayers can save the current state of the board (puzzle) and upload custom puzzle before starting a new game

 - **Multicast Scoreboard**

   An individual program, to be run on client side.
 Shows the latest updated scores of the top 10 historical games.

 ## Installation